-Daan van den Hurk – Filmpianist and festival director
+Daan van den Hurk – Festival director, film pianist

-For years, film pianist Daan van den Hurk (1987) plays on multiple film festivals and events across Europe, among which Pordenone Silent Film Festival (Italy), Bristol Slapstick (England), Loud Silents (Finnland), Il Cinema Ritrovato di Bologna (Italy) and the EYE Filmmuseum (Amsterdam).
+For years, Daan van den Hurk (1987) has been playing on multiple film festivals and events across Europe, among which the Pordenone Silent Film Festival (Italy), Bristol Slapstick (England), Loud Silents (Finland), Il Cinema Ritrovato di Bologna (Italy) and the EYE Filmmuseum (Amsterdam, Holland).

-Anne-Maartje Lemereis started piano lessons aged 6 with Maud Nelissen.
-It was thanks to Maud that she came in contact with the phenomenon Silent Film Music.
-In 2013 she participated in the masterclass of the Pordenone Silent Film Festival.
-Inspired by setting music to pictures, it was that same year that she started to create her own stop-motion animations, with which, under name of ‘Pandora Productions’, she creates with images and sound their own little worlds.
+Anne-Maartje Lemereis started piano lessons at the age of six, with Maud Nelissen.
+Because of Nelissen, she came in contact with silent film music.
+In 2013, she participated in the masterclass of the Pordenone Silent Film Festival.
+Inspired by playing music to moving pictures, that same year she created her own stop motion animations, under the moniker Paranora Productions.

-Bart completed his Masterstudies as a bassplayer and a composer in 2006 at the HKU and had by then already received multiple awards as a student, amongst which the Pim Jacobs Music Award.
-Bart often explores the fields and connections between improvised music, jazz and modern composed music.
-He works together with a.o.
-Daan van den Hurk, Lev Markiz, Orgelpark Amsterdam, Izaline Calister & Cello Octet Amsterdam, Floris Verbeij, Souldada, Fay Lovsky, Festival Achter de Linie, Izak Boom and Kaz Lux.
-Bart is also teacher at the HKU Utrecht Conservatory.
+Bart Soeters completed his Masterstudies as a bass player and composer in 2006 at the HKU, but by then he’d already received multiple awards as a student, amongst which the Pim Jacobs Music Award.
+Soeters often explores the fields and connections between improvised music, jazz, and modern composed music.
+He collaborates with a variety of musicians: Lev Markiz, Orgelpark Amsterdam, Izaline Calister & Cello Octet Amsterdam, Floris Verbeij, Souldada, Fay Lovsky, Festival Achter de Linie, Izak Boom, Kaz Lux, and Daan van den Hurk.
+Soeters is also teaching at the HKU Utrecht Conservatory.